 A prominent strawberry birthmark can attract stares and questions from others, though, and parents may want to have strategies for how to deal with comments, says Dr. Shudeshna Nag, a paediatrician specializing in paediatric dermatology.

-Deal with questions from others directly, and using appropriate terminology.
-For example, “It’s a hemangioma, a type of birthmark that is going to fade away over time.”
-As your child gets older, teach them to address questions from curious children in the same manner.
-Remember, a hemangioma may be more bothersome to you than to your child.
+For example, “It’s a hemangioma, a type of birthmark that fades away over time.”
+As your child gets older, teach him or her to address questions from curious children in the same manner.

-Have a positive attitude.
-Your child’s own attitude towards it will generally reflect yours so avoid continually drawing attention to it or implying that you can’t wait for it to disappear.
-Emphasize to your child that it is a natural and harmless spot on the skin, and that everyone has differences about them that make them unique.
+Your child’s own attitude toward it will generally reflect yours, so avoid constantly drawing attention to it or implying that you can’t wait for it to disappear.
+Emphasize that it’s a natural and harmless spot on the skin, and that we all have differences about us—it’s what makes us unique.

 If the hemangioma is especially difficult for your little one, topical and oral treatments are available to speed up the disappearance of a hemangioma, and may be prescribed by your child’s paediatrician or a dermatologist.
 (Ask about treatment side effects while you’re there.)

 Many children are born with different types of birthmarks, ranging from a smattering of moles to large port wine stains.
 Some of these marks are permanent, while others will fade as a child ages.
 The best message you can send is that birthmarks are a special part of us and help make us unique.

 Originally published in the Summer 2017 issue.